-Check if the electrolyte in each cell is level with the top of the separators.
+Check If the electrolyte in each cell is level with the top of the separators.
 Top-up, if necessary, with distilled water.
 Do not allow the distilled water to come into contact with metals-always only use a glass or earthenware container and funnel.
-See filling instructions on underside of battery lid.

 If a battery is found to need an excessive amount of topping-up, steps should be taken to find out the reason.
-For example, the battery may be receiving an excessive charge, In which case the regulator setting may need adjustment.
-If one cell in particular needs topping-up more than another, it is likely the case, or container, is cracked, in which event the battery must be replaced and arrangements made to clean up the battery carrier.
+For example, the battery may be receiving an excessive charge, in which case the regulator setting may need adjustment.
+If one cell in particular needs topping-up more than another, it is likely the case, or container, is cracked, in which event the battery must be replaced and arrangements, made to clean up the battery carrier.

-Metal parts should be well cleaned and, If possible, washed, with a solution of ammonia, or bicarbonate of soda, in water.
+Metal parts should be well cleaned and, if possible, washed, with a solution of ammonia, or bicarbonate of soda, in water.

-Vent plugs should be kept clean and air passages In them kept free.
+Vent plugs should be kept clean and air passages in them kept free.
 Re-fix vent plugs tightly.